≪ Go to our review of Rain Jackets - Men's

-This rain jacket's Gore-Tex Paclite fabric offered top notch breathability and proved more permeable than most other materials we tested.
-This contender impressed our review team while on real world hiking and backpacking trips and during our side-by-side treadmill test.
+This rain jacket's Gore-Tex Paclite fabric offered top-notch breathability and proved more permeable than most other materials we tested.
+This contender impressed our review team while on real-world hiking and backpacking trips and during our side-by-side treadmill test.
 Besides great breathability, this rain jacket features pit-zips.
-While they aren't anything special and are common among similar priced jackets, they certainly are nice when you want to dump heat and facilitate the moisture to escape.
+While they aren't anything special and are common among similarly priced jackets, they certainly are nice when you want to dump heat and facilitate the moisture to escape.

 Comfort and Mobility